71zenith/asura-rss/README.md

-## basic bitch asurascans rss
+## basic bitch asurascans (and mangapill) rss
 runs every hour or so

-dk if it works
+if u see the repo being not autoupdated, then there is probably no new chapters. it doesn't do baseless commits

-will know after a few days
+recommended to run it on ur own server with cronjobs

 ok bye